Lilianada/MyNotes/notes/Welcome.md

-# Welcome to SimpleNotes!
+# Welcome to NoteItDown!

-SimpleNotes is a minimalist notes app designed for quick and efficient note-taking.
+NoteItDown is a minimalist notes app designed for quick and efficient note-taking.
 Here are some tips to get started:

 ## Markdown Support
 - **Bold text** using `**bold**`